gtgt/randomqueue/README.md

 [![Build Status](https://travis-ci.org/gtgt/randomqueue.svg?branch=master&style=flat-square)](https://travis-ci.org/gtgt/randomqueue)
 [![license](https://img.shields.io/github/license/mashape/apistatus.svg?style=flat-square)](LICENSE)

-The task is to write an application for the supercomputer Deep Thought (specially built for this purpose) which return with the "Answer to the Ultimate Question of Life, the Universe, and Everything".
+The task is to write an application for the supercomputer Deep Thought (specially built for this purpose) which inputs any number and returns with the "Answer to the Ultimate Question of Life, the Universe, and Everything".

 * Symfony, RabbitMQ and php-amqplib must be used to process the job with queues.
 * The supercomputer is not perfect, so around 2/3 of the jobs should fail.